Robin-Y-Ding/Final_project_COMS4995/README.md

-# Final_project_COMS4995
+# Defensive Perturbation to Improve Robustness of Deep Neural Networks.
-Code for final project of COMS4995: Defensive Perturbation to Improve Robustness of Deep Neural Networks.
+Code for final project of COMS4995 Deep Learning for Computer Vision.